unrealities/MTGA_Draft_17Lands/README.md

     - The application will attempt to pull data for the current draft type and set (e.g., data from NEO_PremierDraft_Data.json for a Premier Draft).
 If the user hasn't downloaded the data file for the current draft type and set, then the application will attempt to use a different data file from the same set (e.g., NEO_QuickDraft_Data.json if NEO_PremierDraft_Data.json isn't available).
     - This field will display "None" if the application is unable to find a valid data file for the current draft type and set.
     - You can hide this feature by deselecting `Enable Data Source Options` in the [Settings window](#settings)
-    - You can select a given user group.
+    - *New 3.18* You can select a given user group.
 17lands provides data from "Top", "Bottom" and "Middle" users.
-There is also still the standard option of "All" which was the base experience before version 3.18.
-[Definitions of user groups](https://www.17lands.com/metrics_definitions).
+This data needs to be fetched when you add set data, the default option remains "All" [Definitions of user groups](https://www.17lands.com/metrics_definitions).

 - **Deck Filter:** A drop-down that lists all of the available deck color permutations that you can use to filter the deck card ratings.
     - The percentage next to the number represents the win rate for that color combination.
 These percentage values are collected from the [color ratings page on 17Lands](https://www.17lands.com/color_ratings).
 If there are no values, then that means the sample size was too small to determine the win rate (unpopular deck combination).